mdstudio-dev/ereader-privacy-policy/index.md

 Privacy Policy
-Last Updated: September 16, 2026
+Last Updated: September 18, 2026
-E reader PDF,EPUB ("the App") is committed to protecting user privacy.
-This Privacy Policy explains how we handle your information when you use our mobile application.
+E Reader Books ("the App") is committed to protecting user privacy.
+This Privacy Policy describes our practices regarding the collection, use, and disclosure of information when you use our mobile application.
-1. Overview
+1. Offline-First Commitment
-The App is designed to be a private, offline-first document reader.
-Most functionality occurs locally on your device, and we do not require you to create an account or provide personal information to use the service.
+The App is designed as a lightweight, offline-first tool.
+We prioritize your privacy by processing your documents locally on your device hardware.
+Most features of the app function entirely without an internet connection.
 2. Information Collection and Use
-A. Personal Data
+A. Personal Information
-We do not collect, store, or transmit any personal identification information, such as your name, email address, phone number, or physical address.
+We do not collect, store, or transmit any personal identification information.
+You are not required to create an account, provide an email address, or share any contact details to use E Reader Books.
-B. Usage Data
+B. Usage and Reading Data
-The App may track local reading statistics (such as pages read, books opened, and time spent reading).
-This data is stored locally on your device and is never uploaded to our servers or shared with third parties.
+The App may generate local statistics to improve your experience, such as tracking your last read page and document progress.
+This data is stored locally on your device and is never transmitted to our servers or any third-party analytics providers.
-C. Document Privacy
-The App requires permission to access your device's storage to display your EPUB and PDF files.
-Your books and documents are processed locally on your hardware.
-We do not upload, copy, or share your private documents or their contents.
+C. Local File Access
+To function as a reader, the App requires your permission to access device storage.
+This is used solely to:
+•
+Identify compatible document files.
+•
+Extract covers or generate document icons for your library view.
+•
+Load document content for reading.
+Your files are never uploaded, scanned for content, or shared with external parties.
 3. Third-Party Services (Advertising)
-We use Google AdMob to serve advertisements within the App.
-These third-party partners may collect and use certain data to provide personalized or non-personalized ads:
+We use Google AdMob to serve advertisements, which helps us keep the app free to use.
+These third-party partners may collect and use non-personal data to serve relevant ads:
 •
-Device Identifiers: (e.g., Android Advertising ID)
+Device Identifiers: (e.g., Android Advertising ID).
 •
-Location Data: General location inferred from your IP address.
+General Location: Derived from your IP address.
 •
-Cookies/Tracking: To measure ad performance and prevent fraud.
+Ad Interactions: Data about which ads you see and click.
-For more information on how Google handles your data, please visit: Google Privacy & Terms
+For detailed information, please review the Google Privacy & Terms.
-4. GDPR Compliance (EEA Users)
+4. GDPR & Consent (For EEA Users)
-For users located in the European Economic Area (EEA), we use Google’s User Messaging Platform (UMP) to gather informed consent before collecting any data for advertising purposes.
-You have the right to withdraw or modify your consent settings at any time within the App.
+For users in the European Economic Area (EEA), the App utilizes Google’s User Messaging Platform (UMP) to obtain informed consent for data collection by our advertising partners.
+You have the right to modify or withdraw your consent at any time via the App settings.
-5. Security
+5. Data Security
-We value your trust in providing us access to your local files.
-We use industry-standard libraries to ensure your documents are handled safely.
-However, remember that no method of electronic storage or transmission is 100% secure.
+We implement industry-standard practices to ensure the integrity of your local data.
+Since your documents never leave your device, the security of your files is primarily governed by your device's own security settings and encryption.
 6. Changes to This Policy
-We may update our Privacy Policy from time to time.
-We will notify you of any changes by updating the "Last Updated" date at the top of this page.
-Your continued use of the App after these changes constitutes your acceptance of the new policy.
+We may update our Privacy Policy from time to time to reflect changes in our practices or legal requirements.
+We will notify you of any changes by updating the "Last Updated" date at the top of this document.
 7. Contact Us
-If you have any questions or suggestions about this Privacy Policy, do not hesitate to contact us at:
+If you have any questions or concerns regarding this Privacy Policy, please contact us at:
 Email: fezdecor@gmail.com